Types

 In case you think of a new object type just as you're creating an object, you can create a new type on-the-fly.
 In this case, use the type selection menu in the same way as the search bar in the Types library.
 The type will be automatically added to your Types library, while you can proceed with editing the object of your new type.

-Open your Spaces settings, and navigate to Content Model > Object Types
+Open your [Channels](/anytype-docs/getting-started/vault-and-key/space.md) settings, and navigate to `Content Model > Object Types`.
+Afterwards, simply click on `New` button to create a new Type.

 From here, you can choose a name, layout, and add templates and properties to the newly created Type.

-If you've decided that this Type is no longer relevant, you can use the context menu (mouse right-click) to delete the Type from your space.
+If you've decided that this Type is no longer relevant, you can use the context menu (mouse right-click) to delete the Type from your channel.
 Please proceed with caution; any objects of this type will show an alert if the Type has been removed from your library.